codingMustache/codingMustache/README.md

 ## Joke of the Day

-What’s brown and sounds like a bell?
-Dung!
+This morning I was wondering where the sun was, but then it dawned on me.

 ## Daily Trivia

-.rs is the top-level domain for what country?
+In programming, what do you call functions with the same name but different implementations?
- 1. Serbia
+ 1. Overriding
- 2. Rwanda
+ 2. Abstracting
- 3. Russia
+ 3. Inheriting
- 4. Romania
+ 4. Overloading

 <details>
   <summary>Answer</summary>
-  Serbia
+  Overloading
 </details>